eawendt/aodqc/README.md

 ## How to use the example notebook
 ### Method 1 (recommended): Google Colab
-1. Download the notebook file
+1. Open the notebook in GitHub.
-2. Open the file in Google Colab.
-Google colab has all required packages already downloaded
+2. Click the link at the top of the page to open notebook in Colab.
 3. Run the script.
 There is a command in the script that automatically creates a local clone of the repository in your Google Drive.

 ### Method 2: Run Locally